 That was six years ago.
 In the intervening time, nothing new came to light.
 Production on the Automata short film took two years to fully complete.
 When I finally got to watch it in 2017, as great as it was, the only new Clickwise text was a sign reading “NO HEART NO SOUL NO SERVICE.”

 And for several more years, that was it.
 Penny Arcade shifted focus to other projects and discussion on the forums dried up.
 My attention drifted away from it to the point that I forgot all about my blog and for a while Tycho’s link to it went nowhere.

-This April, I randomly started using Twitter again, saw my old posts about Clickwise, and realized my inattention had resulted in dead links, so I got a new page up in its place, then just recently I decided to start blogging again, ported the page over to WordPress, and cleaned up the letter charts.
-I figured it wouldn’t hurt to do some Googling and see if anything new had come up, and I found something that had flown under my radar when it released back in 2018: A card game called Automata Noir.
+This April, I randomly started using Twitter again, saw my old posts about Clickwise, and realized my inattention had resulted in dead links, so I got a new page up in its place.
+This got me interested in blogging again so, I ported the page over to WordPress and cleaned up the letter charts.
+I also figured it wouldn’t hurt to do some Googling and see if anything new had come up, and I found something that had flown under my radar when it released back in 2018: A card game called Automata Noir.

 Of course, the veritable reams of Clickwise text in the card background art immediately caught my attention.
 I found a high-res image on BoardGameGeek and started transcribing it.